In this post I provide a small introduction to me and my roles at Flinders. Reading time ~ 5 minutes.

 What exactly do I do here at Flinders?

-- I write the Student Health and Wellbeing Blog where you are reading this article.
+- Manager and writer for the Student Health and Wellbeing Blog

-- I drink most of the Red Bull that is in the Hub vending machines.
+- Drink most of the Red Bull that is the Hub vending machines

 The good thing is that the bulk of what I do ends up online in some form.
 By putting the bulk of what I create online, my intention is that students can access it from anywhere at anytime.